netdata/netdata/docs/overview/what-is-netdata.md

 Netdata is designed to be both simple to use and flexible for every monitoring, visualization, and troubleshooting use
 case:

--   **Collect**: Netdata collects all available metrics from your system and applications.
-It uses 300+ collectors, Kubernetes service discovery, in-depth container monitoring, while using only 1% CPU and a few MB of RAM.
+-   **Collect**: Netdata collects all available metrics from your system and applications with 300+ collectors, Kubernetes service discovery, and in-depth container monitoring, all while using only 1% CPU and a few MB of RAM.
 It even collects metrics from Windows machines.
--   **Visualize**: The dashboard meaningfully presents charts to to help you understand the relationships between your hardware, operating system, running apps/services, and the rest of your infrastructure.
+-   **Visualize**: The dashboard meaningfully presents charts to help you understand the relationships between your hardware, operating system, running apps/services, and the rest of your infrastructure.
 Add nodes to Netdata Cloud for a complete view of your infrastructure from a single pane of glass.
--   **Monitor**: Netdata's health watchdog uses uses hundreds of preconfigured alarms to notify you via Slack, email, PagerDuty and more when an anomaly strikes.
+-   **Monitor**: Netdata's health watchdog uses hundreds of preconfigured alarms to notify you via Slack, email, PagerDuty and more when an anomaly strikes.
 Customize with dynamic thresholds, hysteresis, alarm templates, and role-based notifications.
 -   **Troubleshoot**: 1s granularity helps you detect analyze anomalies other monitoring platforms might have missed.
-    Interactive visualizations reduce your reliance on the console and historical metrics help you trace issues back to their root cause.
+    Interactive visualizations reduce your reliance on the console, and historical metrics help you trace issues back to their root cause.
 -   **Store**: Netdata's efficient database engine efficiently stores per-second metrics for days, weeks, or even months.
-Every distributed node stores metrics locally, which simplifies deployment, slashes costs, and enriches Netdata's interactive dashboards.
+Every distributed node stores metrics locally, simplifying deployment, slashing costs, and enriching Netdata's interactive dashboards.
 -   **Export**: Integrate per-second metrics with other time-series databases like Graphite, Prometheus, InfluxDB, TimescaleDB, and more with Netdata's interoperable and extensible core.